lizmat/raku-all-modules/Perl6-Noise-Gang/Audio-PortAudio/README.md

 If you take the latter route you want to make sure that you install at least one driver for it to be useful.

-If you have [panda](https://github.com/tadzik/panda) installed you can install this module directly:
+If you have *zef* installed you can install this module directly:

-    panda install Audio::PortAudio
+    zef install Audio::PortAudio

 Or if you have a copy of this source then you can do so from within the distribution directory:

-    panda install .
+    zef install .

-I haven't tested with other installers such as [zef](https://github.com/ugexe/zef) but I have no reason to believe that it shouldn't work just as well.

 ## Support